IeuanEdmonds/my_website1/content/blogs/blog4.md

 Once I had spent a year on the superyacht I found that I wasnt being mentally stimulated enough and found myself wanting to go back to education - this led to me completing my undergraduate degree in Finance at Henley Business School.
 Over this time I really got into finance and started to figure out where my interests and skillset could lie within the industry.
 I have completed a number of internships which can be seen detailed in my CV section.
 This interest in finance and the idustry sparked my desire to study at LBS to gain a deeper knowledge in areas that I am truly interested in.

-((The above photo is of my family and close friends on the first time my sister walked on the beach following a serious snowboarding accident - such a happy day despite the weather!))
+((The above photo is of my family and close friends on the first time my sister (third from right) walked on the beach following a serious snowboarding accident - such a happy day despite the weather!))